joshuawills/X-Compiler/website/mydocs/content/docs/language/your-first-program.md

 `size` can take in a type (primitive or constructed) or a variable and return its size in bytes as an integer

+`type` can take in an expr and return its type.
+Only works for primitive types (e.g. can't pass in an array or a struct)